Comet Parquet Scan Implementations#

 native_comet

+Deprecated.
 This implementation provides strong compatibility with Spark but does not support complex types.
-This is the original scan implementation in Comet and may eventually be removed.
+This is the original scan implementation in Comet and will be removed in a future release.

 native_iceberg_compat